 What causes bladder problems?

 In women, the urethra or tube carrying urine from the bladder is shorter and more prone to leaks.
 Stress incontinence can affect women after childbirth, because of extra strain on the pelvis or childbirth problems.
 Either can weaken the pelvic floor muscles which hold the bladder and bowel in place and help to stop leaks.
 Some women also develop stress incontinence after menopause as hormone changes weaken the pelvic floor.
 But, according to Jan, bladder problems should never be viewed as a normal part of ageing.

-Men can also develop stress incontinence after surgery for prostate cancer.
+Men can also develop stress incontinence particularly after surgery for prostate cancer.
 As they age, and the prostate which surrounds the urethra grows, they may also have difficulty emptying their bladder fully.

 How can bladder problems be prevented?

 Simple lifestyle changes can make a difference.
 Avoid drinks containing caffeine, which can irritate the bladder and fizzy drinks that can contain caffeine and artificial sweeteners.
-Alcoholic drinks – especially shorts - and acid in fruit juices can make problems worse.
+In addition to this, alcoholic drinks and acid in fruit juices can make problems worse.